Skip to main content

 What Is a Disability under the ADA

 The ADA defines a disability with intentional breadth to be inclusive of a wide range of conditions.
-An individual is considered to have a disability if they have a physical or limits one or more major life activities.
+An individual is considered to have a disability if they have a physical or mental impairment that substantially limits one or more major life activities.
 This includes activities such as thinking, concentrating, sleeping, and the operation of major bodily functions, which explicitly includes the endocrine system.
 This definition is the bridge connecting your internal physiological experience to your external rights and protections.

 A hormonal or metabolic disorder qualifies as a potential disability when its effects create a significant barrier to normal function.
 The diagnosis itself is secondary to the functional limitation it imposes.
 For example, a diagnosis of Polycystic Ovary Syndrome (PCOS) involves hormonal and metabolic dysregulation that can lead to severe fatigue, insulin resistance, and mood disturbances.